NexClipper/nexclipper.github.io/docs/installation.md

 |ExporterHub(Preparing)|Deployment|Exporter curation page|

 :::note
-The NexCliper Agent has been tested for Kubernetes version 1.15.12 or higher.
+NexClipper Agent has been tested for Kubernetes version 1.15.12 or higher.
 Problems may occur in lower versions.
 :::

 ---

 ### Minimum Requirements

-NexClipper is intended to run in a Linux environment by default.
+NexClipper runs in a Linux environment by default.

-* Operating Systems : Linux(Included WSL), MacOS 10.14+
+* Operating Systems : Linux(WSL included), MacOS 10.14+
 * Software
   * bash or zsh
   * curl